Sunflowers

 • After the bloom is over, the sunflowers are left for birds and other wildlife to eat the seeds throughout the fall.

-• Late in the year, Raleigh Water clears the field and plants a winter cover crop.
+• In the fall, Raleigh Water clears the field and plants a winter cover crop.

 History of Raleigh's Sunflowers